synapsemobility/synapse_open_dataset/index.md

 <img width="800" alt="image" src="https://github.com/synapsemobility/synapse_open_dataset/assets/163760520/14a682b1-a9ff-40f5-b88c-17908872b5ec">

 ## BEV view of the Warehouse
+Full BEV view of the first version of the dataset showing multiple columns and rows as aisles, along with a 2D BEV map on top-right.
 <img width="800" alt="image" src="https://github.com/synapsemobility/synapse_open_dataset/assets/163760520/72b44af2-1053-4575-83b6-b3280a359fe1">

 * * *
 # Diverse Scenarios
 We curated this dataset based on multiple site visits to the warehouse to minimize the real-world and synthetic data domain gap.
 It contains various assets that mimic any real-world warehouse.
 ### Random lighting
+TODO

 ### Humans